SubramanyaKS/shopping-app/README.md

     ```
 5. Open your browser and visit `http://localhost:5173` to explore NamKart locally.

+## Contributing:

+We welcome contributions!
+If you'd like to contribute to NamKart, please follow our [Contribution Guidelines](https://github.com/SubramanyaKS/shopping-app/blob/main/CONTRIBUTING.md).

 ## Feedback:

 We value your feedback.
-If you have any suggestions, issues, or feature requests, please open an issue.
+If you have any suggestions, issues, or feature requests, please open an [issue](https://github.com/SubramanyaKS/shopping-app/issues).

 Happy Shopping with NamKart!